yuegao04/docs/docs/application/service.md

 1. Enter the services tab of the environment view.
 2. Find the service you need to delete.
 3. Make sure no other service depends on this service, select the service you need to delete, click the `Delete` button.
 4. In the delete pop-up window, you can choose whether to clean up the resources of the service.
-If you uncheck `Clean up all resources`, the resources deployed by the service will be retained, but will no longer be managed by Seal.
+If you uncheck `Clean up all resources`, the resources deployed by the service will be retained, but will no longer be managed by Walrus.
 5. Click the `OK` button to complete the deletion.

 ![app-svc-del](/img/v0.3.0/application/service/app-svc-del-en.png)